vercel/next.js/docs/api-reference/next.config.js/custom-webpack-config.md

 }
 ```

-> The `webpack` function is executed twice, once for the server and once for the client.
+> The `webpack` function is called twice, once for the server and once for the client.
 This allows you to distinguish between client and server configuration using the `isServer` property.

 The second argument to the `webpack` function is an object with the following properties: